kach/nearley/README.md

     | number "/" number
 ```

-A special kind of rule is an **epsilon rule**.
-It matches nothing and is written as `null`.
-The following nonterminal matches zero or more `cow`s in a row:
+The keyword `null` stands for the **epsilon rule**, which matches nothing.
+The following nonterminal matches zero or more `cow`s in a row, e.g. `cowcowcow`:

 ```js
 a -> null
     | a "cow"
 ```

 Keep in mind that nearley syntax is not sensitive to formatting.
-You may keep rules on the same line: `foo -> bar | qux`.
+You're welcome to keep rules on the same line: `foo -> bar | qux`.

 ### Comments

-Everything starting from `#` to the end of a line is ignored as a comment:
+Comments are marked with '#'.
+Everything from `#` to the end of a line is ignored:

 ```ini
 expression -> number "+" number # sum of two numbers